-It’s not hard to see that in Düsseldorf, there’s always something going on… parties, concerts, meetups.
+It’s not hard to see that in Düsseldorf, there’s always something going on… BBQs, festivals, meetups.
 It’s easy to find something to do every day, but what hasn’t been easy for many of us English expats here in Düsseldorf… is finding opportunities to volunteer (without speaking fluent German).

 There’s good news and bad news.